rashiii5/KnowItAll/README.md

 # KnowItAll

-IMPORTANT: After downloading, put all the html files in a folder called 'tepleates'
+IMPORTANT: After downloading, put all the html files in a folder called 'templates'

 ## ABSTRACT
 The "KnowItAll: Custom Quiz and Flashcard Creator" project introduces a web application designed for educational use, allowing users to create, manage, and utilize personalized quizzes and flashcards.
 The platform supports two main user roles: teachers and students, each with tailored functionalities.